ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items can have different subtypes that give them unique effects
 - Spell - Spells do what is indicated by their description on resolution, then are discarded, unlike units and items which resolve to battlefield.
 - Location - Play up to one location per round.
-When you play a location it goes to the battlefield.
-While there, locations add devotion to each of their ideals based on their devotion stats.
+Locations add devotion to each of their ideals based on their devotion stats.
 Locations don't unflip at round start.

 Some cards will also have subtypes.
 Subtypes do not have any universal rules significance unless otherwise noted.

 ---
+## Resources
+The resources for playing cards are split into two separate systems: Energy, and Devotion.
+Energy functions similarly to Hearthstone mana, and devotion requirements demand that you play locations to reach a certain devotion threshold to be able to play your cards.

-## Energy System
+### Energy System
 There is a single (numerical) energy pool for each player.
 Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
 Each round, players get 1 energy for each of their energy counters.
-After a round, if a player had any unspent energy, they receive +1 energy in the following round.
+After a round, if a player had any unspent energy, they receive +1 energy in the following round (so this can put you up to a true maximum of 11).

 ---
-## The 7 Ideals
+### The 7 Ideals
 Ideals are the main categorization of cards in the Atnia card game and affect which cards you will be able to play together in the same deck.
 Each non-location card will have a devotion requirement, which will require you to have a certain amount of devotion to an ideal (or multiple ideals) to play it.
 The ideals each represent a wide swath of related concepts the people of Atnia value (and you can use to rally them to your side in battle), as well as different paradigms or ways of doing magic.

 The ideals are: